tymyrddin/blue-phish/source/docs/mobile/ransomware.md

 # Ransomware

-Any ransomware tool development must be lucrative for the threat actor, which used to be far less likely in the case of locking a mobile device, as compared with locking all the Windows systems in an organisation.
-The bring-your-own-device (BYOD) trend has been growing for many years though.

-With Android the most common operating system for mobile devices, ransomwares targeting Android are on the rise.
-Publicly known ransomware threats to iOS are substantially less prevalent.

-Mobile ransomware sneaks onto your device using social engineering tactics that trick you into downloading malicious content, such as fake apps from third party app stores, [app squatting](squatting.md), infected system or software updates, [phishing](../general/phishing), or [smishing](smishing.md).
+Mobile ransomware sneaks onto your device using social engineering tactics that trick you into downloading malicious content, such as fake apps from third party app stores, [app squatting](squatting.md), infected system or software updates, [phishing](../independent/phishing), or [smishing](smishing.md).

 Traditional ransomware encrypts the files on a device, and some, but not all, Android ransomware variants do encrypt.
 WannaLocker uses AES encryption to encrypt files.